Singular equivalences and homological conjectures: Introduction

 The contents of this article read as follows.
 In Section \ref{sec2} we recall notions and terminologies, and prepare basic facts for proofs.
 In Section \ref{sect3} we introduce new types of equivalence relations on matrices over fields.
 We also compare them with some known equivalence relations.
 In Section \ref{sec4} we describe the singularity categories of centralizer matrix algebras.
-In Section \ref{sec5} we establish characterizations of singular equivalences of centralizer matrix algebras in term of new equivalence relations of matrices.
-In Section \ref{sect5.2} we recall homological conjectures stated in Theorem \ref{hchfcma}(2), prove the validity of these conjectures, and show some homological invariants of singular equivalences between centralizer matrix algebras.
+In Section \ref{sec5} we establish characterizations of singular equivalences of centralizer matrix algebras in terms of a new type of equivalence relations of matrices.
+This gives a proof of Theorem \ref{thm1}.
+In Section \ref{sec6} we investigate singular equivalences between centralizer matrix algebras of permutation matrices, and prove Theorem \ref{thm2}.
+In Section \ref{sect5.2} we prove Theorem \ref{hchfcma}.